stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 ### Summary

-This section might seem very daunting, but people typically get used to this quickly, as there is *nothing more* to type signatures in Idris!
+This section might be quite daunting, but people typically get used to this quickly, as there is *nothing more* to type signatures in Idris!

 There are three kinds of arguments: